 Mac’s built-in program – Finder and iTunes (Apple Music app) make it possible to burn a data DVD for free.
 Let's see how they work.

 iTunes is not limited in its duty of media player, media library, online radio broadcaster, and mobile device management, but it can burn DVD with simple requirements.
+Note: It doesn't allow you to burn DRM content purchased from iTunes Store and Apple Music to data DVD.

 If there is a built-in SuperDrive, you can easily play a DVD on Mac.
 Just place your disc into SuperDrive, and the DVD player app will start playing the DVD automatically.
 According to the default DVD player controls, you can freely switch DVD videos and chapters, fast forward, and rewind.